 The lens testing is combined with the capabilities offered by the Photoshop plug in to process raw files, the Adobe Camera Raw (ACR).
 The images obtained from the Sony Zoom lens were corrected applying the Lens Profile available in the ACR data base.
 Those coming from the Hasselblad lens were corrected with the manual tools available in the same ACR.
 The system MTF is measured taking an image of an slanted edge, both at the center and in a corner of the field, and measuring the results with the plug in SE_MTF_2xNyquist available to run in the so called ImageJ digital image processing software.
 The theory involving the measurement of the system MTF in photographic cameras and the use of the mentioned plug in for ImageJ can be found in this post.

 All these tests generate a lot of results that can be analysed and compared in many different ways.
 I will show those I consider most relevant and remember that I’m always concerned by monochrome landscape as the main camera application.
-For instance, a poor lens performance at wide open diaphragm is nothing especially important in my case, while knowing how early the diffraction effects are visible in the picture quality is a very important data for photographers working almost always at very closed apertures.
+For instance, a poor lens performance at wide open diaphragm is nothing especially important in my case, because I’m almost always looking for an extended depth of field.
+Conversely, knowing how early the diffraction effects are visible in the picture quality is a very important data for photographers working almost always at very closed apertures.
 Find below the graphs and comments about all that.

 About the aspects of usability, it is necessary a period of time to be confident with such a light camera.
 Although that using the same tripod than with the Nikon equipment, the respective weight relationship favours a better steady set, the first times do you take the camera out from the backpack, is not so easy to avoid a feeling of mistrust.
 Conversely, when the camera is at hand, buttons, commands and zoom ring are well designed and immediately give a sense of security.
 With the camera in a too high or too low position, the tilting rear screen is a luxury as a substitute of the Nikon right angle viewfinder.